jourde/prompt-builder/update/1-consolidate-raw-responses.md

-I am going to give you a spreadsheet containing prompts collected from a group of educational support coordinators in European Schools.
+I am going to give you a list containing prompts collected from a group of educational support coordinators in European Schools.
 They were asked to describe their professional needs in order to adapt a prompt-building tool to their work.

 Your task is to consolidate the raw responses only.